 Finally, we want to address the applicability and usefulness of this dataset for various studies.
 As indicated, this dataset can be valuable for data assimilation both for testing new methods or algorithms and as a standard set for synthetic observations to pull from.
-Due to the long timeseries we have covered almost any possible weather regime (with the exception of truly extreme events) which can be a great advantage as some algorithms may work well for most conditions but may show weaknesses for more specific ones (for instance CMEM and frozen soils).
-It also allows to investigate the impact of simplifications such as using a fixed atmospheric forcing instead of a model and thus disregarding feedback mechanisms.
-Next to data assimilation there are also model development and model analysis and comparison studies that can benefit from this dataset.
-If specific changes to the model system are made, for example testing a new cloud parametrization, all of the input files that are provided with this dataset can be used to quickly set up a working environment with known results to compare to.
-Here the length of the simulation is again an advantage since any development can be tested for relevant time slices.
-Going into detail on the analysis of this dataset with respect to compartment interactions may also be interesting.
-We have shown the overall behavior of the system over but we have not studied specific interesting events in detail.
-There is certainly still much to be learned here if time is available to further analyze it.
-One of these topics is considering more transient changes (LAI and climate change) rather than the more static picture we present.
+It is thus possible to carry out data assimilation experiments with different conditioning datasets.
+Due to the long time series, we have covered almost any possible weather regime (with the exception of truly extreme events) which can be a great advantage as some algorithms may work well for most conditions but may show weaknesses for other specific conditions (for instance, the CMEM operator in combination with frozen soils).
+It also allows to investigate the impact of simplifications, such as using a fixed atmospheric forcing instead of a model and thus disregarding feedback mechanisms.
+Next to data assimilation, there are also model development and model analysis and comparison studies that can benefit from this dataset.
+If specific changes to the model system are made, for example, testing a new cloud parametrization, all of the input files that are provided with this dataset can be used to quickly set up a working environment with known results to compare to.
+Here, the length of the simulation is again an advantage since any development can be tested for relevant time slices.
+A detailed analysis of the dataset regarding compartment interactions is also of interest.
+We have shown the overall behavior of the system but we have not studied specific interesting events such as heatwaves, dry periods, or floods in detail.
+It would also be of interest to perform longer-term simulations to analyze climate change and analyze better interannual variability by considering yearly changes in the LAI cycle.
 Lastly, this setup can also be considered as a template for ensemble-based setups in the future.
-Right now, reduced resolutions are needed in order to sufficiently run many members of such a coupled model system.
-As we have shown, even this higher resolved simulation still shows some biases that are directly related to resolution so increasing resolution also in ensembles will be logical step in the future to obtain better results.
-When this happens, the methods we used here to generate this simulation will be very useful as well as the analysis presented here to decide how an ensemble should be set up based on the goal (an ensemble for flood forecasts would have very different focus than one for drought monitoring for example).
+Right now, reduced resolutions are needed in order to run many members of such a coupled model system.
+As we have shown, even this higherresolved simulation still shows some biases that are directly related to resolution, so increasing resolution also in ensembles will be a logical step in the future to obtain better results.
+When this happens, the methods we used here to generate this simulation will be very useful, along with the analysis presented here to decide how an ensemble should be set up based on the goal (an ensemble for flood forecasts would benefit from a different strategy than an ensemble for drought monitoring).